Welcome to Buddhism.net

 We think that Buddhism is the most awesome thing ever.
 It is logical, science-friendly and inclusive.
 It is highly effective at resolving suffering, and at cultivating inner joy.
 It relies not on blind faith, but on inquiry and understanding.
 It does not require you to worship any god, nor does it require you to not worship any god.
 Thus it is highly effective for anybody regardless of their religion, or lack thereof.

-Again, we will explore everything in more detail in the Learn Buddhism section in the coming weeks.
+Again, we explore everything in more detail in the Learn Buddhism section.

 Why should I care?